VAT on private school fees could have ‘seismic impact’ on girls – headteacher

 Last month, Chancellor Rachel Reeves confirmed in the Budget that 20% VAT would be applied to private schools in the UK from January.

-The president of the GSA, which represents both independent and state girls’ schools across the UK, will add: “We are clear that no political decision should adversely impact the young people in our schools.
+The president of the GSA, which represents independent and state girls’ schools across the UK, said: “We’re clear that no political decision should adversely impact young people.

-“It is a matter of priority for us to talk about the unforeseen and unintended consequences of making policy changes mid-flow in pupils’ educations.

-“It is unthinkable that any girl in any of our schools feels her educational choice has been limited or removed, in any way.”
+“It is unthinkable that any girl in any of our schools feels her educational choice has been limited.”

+On Monday, Education Secretary Bridget Phillipson suggested that state schools which had faced funding pressures could provide advice to private schools on how to manage budgets “more effectively”.

+Asked about the Government’s VAT policy on LBC, Ms Phillipson did not provide a figure for the number of private school pupils who applied to join state schools between June and September this year.

 On average, the Government expects private school fees to increase by around 10% as a result of the introduction of VAT.